mtepenner/tracking-jack/README.md

    Open `frontend/index.html` in your preferred web browser.

 3. **Track a package:**
-   - Select **USPS** from the carrier dropdown.
+   - Select your carrier from the carrier dropdown.
    - Enter your tracking number.
    - Click **Track Package** to view the current status.

-## 🔮 Future Implementations
-Currently, the application supports USPS web scraping.
-Support for UPS, FedEx, DHL, and TNT is planned for future releases.

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.